jonnycodesalot/activityAccountant/README.md

 * `<root output dir>`
   * `scores/`

+## Input Files

 All spreadsheets must be *Excel* spreadsheets with an `.xlsx` extension.
 This is because `xlsx` is the format exported by the Joomla Events plugin, which is the target use case for this script.

+When downloading, the script will ignore all content that isn't an excel spreadsheet or a folder, so you can put readmes, instructions, etc. in there no problem.

 ### eventExports/